idemia/multigit/FULL_LICENSING_INFORMATION.md

        to be bound by the terms and conditions of this License Agreement.

-PySide2 / Qt5 for Python
+PySide / Qt6 for Python
 -----------------------

-See [Qt's detailed licensing information](https://doc.qt.io/qt-5/licenses-used-in-qt.html) for software used by Qt5.
+See [Qt's detailed licensing information](https://doc.qt.io/qt-5/licenses-used-in-qt.html) for software used by Qt6.

-Qt/PySide2 is available under LGPLv3.
+Qt/PySide6 is available under LGPLv3.

                  GNU LESSER GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007